rodrigo210399/Group_5_Project_Intro_to_Python/README.md

 ## Challenges
 ### Data Collection
-1. Go across many pages to reach
+1. Go across many pages to reach all the data upto the tenth page.
+2. Find the html table indicators to reach the information needed.

 ### Data Processing
+1.

 ### Data to Dataframes